huggingface/accelerate/docs/source/usage_guides/tracking.md

 rendered properly in your Markdown viewer.
 -->

-# Tracking
+# Experiment trackers

 There are a large number of experiment tracking API's available, however getting them all to work with in a multi-processing environment can oftentimes be complex.
-🤗 Accelerate provides a general tracking API that can be used to log useful items during your script through [`Accelerator.log`]
+Accelerate provides a general tracking API that can be used to log useful items during your script through [`Accelerator.log`]

 ## Integrated Trackers